 Let’s get one thing clear: a chargeback is not a refund—it’s a dispute.
 If a customer files a complaint against a merchant and wins the case, their transaction is reversed, and the customer gets their money back from the merchant’s bank.

 Every time a chargeback is filed, there must be a reason behind it.
 That’s why all chargebacks come with a 2-to-4-digit alphanumeric reason code from the customer’s issuing bank.
-Reason codes are important because they help merchants see why the chargeback has been filed so they can prepare to fight the charge.
+The reason these codes are important is that they help merchants see why the chargeback has been filed in the first place.

 Here’s a typical scenario of how a chargeback may happen to your ecommerce store.

 - A customer visits your ecommerce store: They like the look of your products and make a purchase.

-- The customer then files a chargeback: At the end of the month when the customer is checking their credit card statement, they might flag up a transaction they don’t recognize/never authorized.
+- The customer then files a chargeback: At the end of the month, when the customer is checking their credit card statement, they might flag a transaction they don’t recognize/never authorized.
 They jump on the phone and contact their issuing bank and ask them to look into the charge for them.

-- The customer’s issuing bank takes over: And contacts your bank.
+- The customer’s issuing bank takes over: And then they contact your bank.
 The customer’s bank will ask your bank for all kinds of proof that you sold the product to the customer, and evidence they received the goods.
 This means you’ll have to keep records of proof of delivery, invoices, and transaction receipts.
 It seems easy enough, right?